kainwinterheart/agent/README.md

 # Multi-Agent Orchestration System

-A CLI orchestration system that turns high-level requests into either:

-- structured investigative reports, or
-- reviewed, validated code changes
+A Go-based orchestration engine that turns high-level requests into structured investigative reports or reviewed, validated code changes using multiple specialized AI agents.

-The system uses multiple specialized agents to refine ambiguous requests, plan execution, review outputs, and verify results before completion.

 ---